 Classification

-Mango, or Mangifera indica, is a member of the Anacardiaceae family, which contains flowering plants and is often referred to as the cashew family.
+Mango, or Mangifera indica, is a member of the Anacardiaceae family, which contains flowering plants, including comercially relevant species, like cashews and pistachios.
 Mango is a member of the Mangifera genus, comprised of 69 species, most of which are canopy trees.

 Subspecies and Cultivars of Mango

-There are now over 1,000 mango cultivars, which have been selectively bred to be more resistant to pests, grow better in certain climates, and produce juicier fruits.
-Around 20 of these are cultivated commercially in India, a country that boasts over 100 cultivars in all, including 'Alphonso', 'Amrapali', 'Bombay', 'Banganapalli', 'Bombay Green', and 'Bangalora'.
+There are now over 1,000 mango varieties, which have been selectively bred to be more resistant to pests, grow better in certain climates, and produce juicier fruits.
+Around 20 of these are cultivated commercially in India, a country that boasts over 100 cultivars in all, including 'Alphonso,' 'Amrapali,' 'Bombay,' 'Banganapalli,' 'Bombay Green,' and 'Bangalora.'
 On the other side of the globe, the most frequently found mangoes in Western markets belong to the 'Tommy Atkins' cultivar.

 Historical Information